Key Takeaways

 • Use blue (#80A) to check for clouds or dust activity

-Accessories
+Eyepieces and Accessories

 Observing Tips

-2. Timing: When Mars is Highest
+2. Timing: Catch Mars at Its Highest

 Mars detail is extremely seeing-dependent.
 Observe when Mars is:

-3. Use High Magnification (But Know When to Stop)
+3. Use High Magnification — But Know When to Stop

 Mars rewards high magnification, but only when seeing permits: